inlets/docs.inlets.dev/docs/uplink/billing-management-api.md

 ## Fetch license entitlement

-Inlets Uplink can use the license entitlement endpoint to fetch the tunnel limit for a license key.
+Inlets Uplink can use the license entitlement endpoint to fetch the tunnel limit and subscription identity for a license key.
 This endpoint is authenticated by the inlets Pro or Inlets Uplink license key, not by the billing API key.

 ```http
 GET /v1/license/inlets/entitlement